|Semester 1, 2012 On-campus Toowoomba|

-In a Restricted Examination, candidates are allowed access to specific materials during the examination.
-The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators which cannot hold textual information (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination); one A4 sheet of paper with any formulae or other information the student chooses to list (both sides of the sheet may be used).
+This is a restricted examination.
+Candidates are allowed access to specific materials during the examination.
+The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators which cannot hold textual information (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination); English translation dictionaries (but not technical dictionaries).

 Examination period when Deferred/Supplementary examinations will be held: